DeGraciaMathieu/Manager/README.md

 (new LoggerManager())->driver('mock')->doAnything(); // i do anything from the mock driver
 ```

-## Example:
+## Example with Laravel:

-Usage example of the pattern manager in a Laravel project.
+[Usage example](https://github.com/DeGraciaMathieu/manager-examples) of the pattern manager in a Laravel project.